Computational Discrete Mathematics

 Overall Course Objectives

-This is a course about ingenious methods for solving algebraic questions, such as factoring polynomials over a finite field, or finding simultaneous roots to several multivariate polynomials.
+This is a course about ingenious methods for solving algebraic questions, such as finding the greatest common divisor of polynomials over a finite field, or finding simultaneous roots to several multivariate polynomials.
 We are in a discrete and exact arena: integers, fractions, finite fields and polynomials, and our main concern will be to study algorithms that are fast for very large input.

 If you like discrete mathematics, you will like this course because we will dig deep into beautiful and surprising algebraic properties that can be turned into concrete recipes for solving problems.
 Abstract algebra will become concrete and hands-on by understanding how to actually solve algebraic questions.